thosgood/this-weeks-finds/markdown/201-250/week235.md

 [quant-ph/0402104](http://arxiv.org/abs/quant-ph/0402104).

-Rolf Landauer was a physicist at IBM, and he discovered the result mentioned above - the \"thermodynamic cost of forgetting\" - in a study of Maxwell\'s demon.
+Rolf Landauer was a physicist at IBM, and he discovered the result mentioned above - the "thermodynamic cost of forgetting" - in a study of Maxwell's demon.
 This is a fascinating and controversial subject, and you can learn more about it in this book of reprints:

-12\) H. S. Leff and Andrew F. Rex, editors, Maxwell\'s Demon: Entropy, Information and Computing, Institute of Physics Publishing, 1990.
+12\) H. S. Leff and Andrew F. Rex, editors, Maxwell's Demon: Entropy, Information and Computing, Institute of Physics Publishing, 1990.

-I think Landauer\'s original paper is in here.
-He figured out why you can\'t get free energy from heat by using a little demon to watch the molecules and open a door to let the hot ones into a little box.
-The reason is that it takes energy for the demon to forget what it\'s seen!
+I think Landauer's original paper is in here.
+He figured out why you can't get free energy from heat by using a little demon to watch the molecules and open a door to let the hot ones into a little box.
+The reason is that it takes energy for the demon to forget what it's seen!

-Finally, on a somewhat different note, if you just want a great read on the interface between physics and computation, you\'ve got to try this:
+Finally, on a somewhat different note, if you just want a great read on the interface between physics and computation, you've got to try this:

 13\) Scott Aaronson, NP-complete problems and physical reality, ACM SIGACT News, March 2005.
 Also available as